Dr Kara Makara Fuller

 - Nouf Abdulrahman Almohideb

-I am course leader for the Individual Differences course on the MSc in Psychological Studies programme and also contribute lectures on Child Development to the MEduc programme.
-I am also contributing to online course development as part of the BOLD initiative.
+I am course leader for the Individual Differences courses on the MSc in Psychological Studies programme and the MSc Psychology (Online) programme, as well as Academic Coordinator for the School of Education staff on MSc Psychology (Online).
+I also contribute lectures on Child Development to the MEduc programme.
 Previously I have taught undergraduate Educational Psychology and Developmental Psychology.

 - European Association for Research on Learning and Instruction